 The North Access Road is a private road granted, for perpetuity, under right-of-way reservation NM 55676 on August 24, 1983.
-The North Access Road is approximately 13 miles in length with a total easement width of 170 feet (includes 50ft easement for City of Carlsbad water line).
+The North Access Road is approximately 13 miles in length with a total easement width of 170 feet (includes 50-ft easement for City of Carlsbad water line).
 Except for emergencies and for those projects which are in conjunction with WIPP-related activities and have received proper authorization from the LUC, WIPP Security must be contacted at 575-234-8324 or 575-234-8407 before parking and leaving vehicles in this easement.
 This road is restricted for use by the personnel, agents, licensees, and contractors of the DOE on official business related to the WIPP Project, or to personnel, permittees, licensees, or lessees of the BLM.
-Signs are placed and will be maintained at the turnout of Highway 62/180 stating the restrictions on access.
 Multiple-use access for the North Access Road will be allowed unless it is determined that access by industry or the general public represents a significant safety risk to WIPP personnel or to the public.
-Upon determination, general access of the North Access Road may be restricted at the WLWA boundary in accordance with DOE Manual 470.4-2, Physical Protection.
+Upon determination, general access to the North Access Road may be restricted at the WLWA boundary in accordance with DOE Manual 470.4-2, Physical Protection.
 Persons desiring access to NM State Highway 128 should use the public roads immediately to the east.
 Right-of-way NM 55676 was amended on April 22, 1988, to facilitate the construction of livestock fencing along either side of the subject road.

-A future bypass road will connect the North Access Road with the South Access Road as seen in Figure 8.1.
+A bypass road connects the North Access Road with the South Access Road as seen in Figure 8.1.